Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 By Dr. Mei Chen · Cosmetic Dermatologist & Senior Editor, The Exosome Edit

-Updated Jun 2026Vitamin C is the most published antioxidant in topical skincare.
-It quenches free radicals, brightens pigment, and cues collagen synthesis (JCAD, 2017).
+Updated Aug 2026Vitamin C is the most published antioxidant in topical skincare.
+It quenches free radicals, brightens pigment, and cues collagen synthesis (Al-Niaimi & Chiang, J Clin Aesthet Dermatol 2017, PMID 29104718).

 Quick Answer